 - Goal 1: Increase resident awareness of the impacts of tidal flooding on the Borough and measures that can be implemented to reduce the risks of flooding.
 The Borough continues to inform residents of the impacts of tidal flooding and the measures that can be implemented to reduce the risk of flooding.
 Again, this year, the Borough, in their Spring Newsletter, forwarded information to all property owners and business owners regarding the impacts of flooding on the Borough and measures that can be implemented to reduce those risks.
 This information is also posted on the Borough's web site. - Goal 2: Acquire additional property along the Bayshore, along streams and flood prone areas to reduce the number of dwellings that are subject to flooding.
-Although the Borough has not acquired any additional property in 2016, the Borough continues to look for opportunities to preserve property in flood prone areas.
+Although the Borough has not acquired any property along the streams, the Borough recently acquired 634 Poole Avenue which is located within the AE Zone.
+The storm damaged dwelling was recently demolished, and the property will be utilized to expand the Borough Hall parking lot.
+The Borough will continue to look for opportunities to preserve property in flood prone areas.